Massachusetts Cosmetology State Requirement for Licensure

 In Massachusetts, earning a cosmetology license involves meeting specific requirements set by the Massachusetts Board of Registration of Cosmetology and Barbering.
 The state classifies licenses based on experience, offering both operator and managerial licenses.
 Here’s what you need to know to get one:

-• Applicants must be at least 16 years old.
+• Age Requirement: Be at least 16 years old.

-• Completion of the 10th grade or an equivalent level of education is required.
+• Education Requirement: Complete 10th grade or an equivalent level of education.

-• Type 2 (Operator’s License): For individuals with less than two years of work experience.
+• Type 2 – Operator’s License: For cosmetologists with less than two years of work experience.

-• Type 1 (Manager’s License): Requires at least two years of practical work experience as a licensed Type 2 cosmetologist.
+• Type 1 – Manager’s License: For cosmetologists with at least two years of professional experience as a licensed Type 2 operator.

-To qualify for the Massachusetts cosmetology licensing examination, applicants must:
+To qualify for the Massachusetts cosmetology examination, applicants must:

 • Complete 1,000 hours of training at a Board-approved cosmetology school.

-• Pay the required licensing fees upon passing.
+• Pay all licensing and examination fees upon passing.

 Continuing Education

-Massachusetts does not require continuing education for cosmetologists.
-Licenses must be renewed biennially on the licensee’s birthday.
+Massachusetts currently does not require continuing education (CEUs) for cosmetologists.
+However, licenses must be renewed every two years on the license holder’s birthday.

 Apprenticeship Programs

-Unlike some states, Massachusetts does not permit apprenticeship programs for cosmetology licensure.
-Training must be completed in a Board-approved school to qualify for examination.
+Massachusetts does not allow apprenticeship programs for cosmetology licensure.
+All cosmetology training must be completed in a Board-approved school to qualify for the state examination.

 License Reciprocity

-• The license is active and in good standing, with no restrictions or disciplinary actions.
+• Your existing license is active and in good standing.

-• The issuing state’s licensing requirements are substantially equivalent to those of Massachusetts.
+• Your previous state’s training and licensing requirements are substantially equivalent to those of Massachusetts.

-• Otherwise, candidates must meet Massachusetts' licensing requirements and pass the state exams.
+If these conditions aren’t met, you’ll need to meet Massachusetts’ full licensing requirements and pass the state exams.

 Instructor Licensing

-To become a cosmetology instructor (Type 4 license) in Massachusetts, applicants must:
+To become a licensed cosmetology instructor (Type 4 License) in Massachusetts, applicants must:

 • Hold a Type 1 Cosmetology License.

-• Have a minimum of two years of experience as a licensed cosmetologist or junior assistant instructor.
+• Have at least two years of experience as a licensed cosmetologist or junior assistant instructor.

 Protect your artistry with cosmetology insurance.
 Get instant coverage today and stay covered where it matters most.